 Also called the Tichenor Family Chapel, this beautiful sanctuary was a gift from longtime Mercy Home benefactors Art and Marj Tichenor.
 Featuring a vaulted copper roof and water-themed stained glass windows, this tranquil space gives our young men a space for quiet reflection.

 Officially named the Our Lady of Mercy Chapel, this place of worship is the filming location of Sunday Mass at Mercy Home.
 This televised Sunday Mass is broadcast on WGN in Chicago each Sunday and viewed by thousands each week.

-One of six residential programs, or Homes, at the West Loop campus, Noha Home serves some of our youngest residents.
-All of our residents are placed in Homes based on age, developmental and therapeutic needs.
-Each Home provides a healthy, nurturing, and safe living space where the children can learn and grow.
+One of ten residential programs, or homes, at the West Loop campus, Noha Home serves some of our youngest residents.
+All of our residents are placed in homes based on age, developmental and therapeutic needs.
+Each home provides a healthy, nurturing, and safe living space where the children can learn and grow.

 Decorated with our young men in mind, the living space of each of our homes allows our young men to gather for everything from socializing to group therapy sessions.
 Living spaces like this one are meant to bring a sense of comfort, community, and safety to our young men.

 One of the important skills our kids learn while at Mercy Home is how to cook age-appropriate meals (and clean up afterward!).
 Each home is equipped with a kitchen where our young men can make meals and enjoy them together, much like a family would.
 Outside of meal time, the kitchen table is also a great space to gather to play games or have conversations.